alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 ### Example 2: Try‑pattern as a tuple

-Let's try to wrangle the control flow, and instead of throwing exceptions, we return a tuple indicating success, the app config, and the error (if present.)
+Let's try to wrangle the control flow, and instead of throwing exceptions, we return a tuple indicating the app config, and the error (if present.)

 ```csharp
 public static (AppConfig Config, string?
 Error)